 Even though Theth is in the Albanian Alps, they’re not actually part of the Alps Mountain Range.
 The range is named Prokletije but also referred to as the Accursed Mountains.

-Theth is a stop on the 10-day Peaks of the Balkans Tour.
+Theth is a stop on the 10-day Peaks of the Balkans Route.
 This hiking route goes through Montenegro, Kosovo, and Albania and is now definitely on my bucket list!

-Theth is one of the most beautiful places I’ve ever been to.
+Theth is one of the most beautiful places I’ve ever been to and I really can’t recommend it enough for hikers, nature lovers, and off-the-beaten-path adventurers alike.
 If you find yourself in Eastern Europe, definitely don’t miss it.

-This is part one in a six-part Albania Series.
-Read the rest below!
+This article is part of the Alluring Albania series.
+Read the rest below: